Seattle Seahawks vs. Jacksonville Jaguars NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Seattle has combined with its opponents to score more than 44 points in four of eight games this season.
+- Seattle and its opponents have gone over the current 44.5-point total in three of eight games this season.

-- Jacksonville has combined with its opponents to score more than 44 points in four of six games this season.
+- Jacksonville's games have gone over 44.5 points in four of six chances this season.

-- The 51.8 points per game these two squads have surrendered to opponents this season are 7.8 more than the 44 over/under in this contest.
+- The 51.8 points per game these two squads have allowed their opponents to score this season are 7.3 more than the 44.5 over/under in this contest.

 Seahawks stats and trends